Regular isolated black holes: Introduction

+Stationary black holes have been thoroughly studied in the literature and exhibit important geometrical features; as is the notion of surface gravity.
+However, since astrophysical black holes may absorb matter and/or radiation, and also may emit gravitational radiation, it is important to know whether the basic properties of stationary black holes are shared by non-stationary ones.

-However, general relativity is a global theory.
-A spacetime that settles down to a stationary situation is different from a stationary one.
-The typical collapse is expected to be more complicated with incoming and outgoing radiation, and possible matter accretion.
-This will produce a space time that only asymptotically resembles a stationary black hole.
-In this work we introduce a framework to study black holes in their late stage of dynamical evolution once all the matter has fallen into the black hole but still taking into account incoming and outgoing radiation.
+In this work we treat this problem recurring to a geometrical setup; that allows us to study the late stage of dynamical evolution once all the matter has fallen into the black hole but still taking into account incoming and outgoing radiation.

 { Our analysis is based on the assumption that the null surfaces associated to suitably chosen (inertial) retarded time $u$ at future null infinity define a smooth null foliation in the vicinity of the black hole event horizon.
 More precisely, there is a null physical coordinate $w(u)$ (unique up to scaling) that can be used to describe fields in the vicinity of the horizon.
 The above assumption, made precise in what follows, characterizes the spacetimes studied in this letter which are referred to as {\em isolated black holes} (IBH).